 Council is also cognisant of the need to provide for the recording of local history and the contribution made by the traditional land owners and pioneers to the current generation.
-Accordingly, Council has procured and continues to maintain a local studies collection at the Shire Public Library and is currently working with Aboriginal Elders to expand the collection with the recording of Goonoowigall sound trails.
+Accordingly, Council has procured and continues to maintain a local studies collection at the Shire Public Library and worked with Aboriginal Elders to record the Goonoowigall sound trails.